dxw/one-on-one/README.md

    matching your 1:1 schedule and the people involved

 1. Replace the action headings in
-   [the template](meeting-notes/templates/one-to-one.md) with both our names
+   [the template](meeting-notes/templates/one-to-one.md) with both of our names

 1. Delete this section